What to know about buying a Hamptons hotel condo or co-op as an investment property

 The Beach Plum Resort, another Montauk locale, offers direct beach access, a heated pool, complimentary wifi, and outdoor grills.
 There are even play areas for kids, making it an excellent option for families.

-Direct beach address, a heated pool, sauna, fitness room, and tennis courts are on deck at The Beachcomber Resort at Montauk, a seasonal community that is open from April 25 through the end of October (exact dates subject to change).
+Direct beach access, a heated pool, sauna, fitness room, and tennis courts are on deck at The Beachcomber Resort at Montauk, a seasonal community open from April 25th through the end of October (exact dates subject to change).

 Another popular spot in Amagansett is The Ocean Dunes, an oceanfront co-op resort with a heated outdoor pool and private beach access.